guidallambert/MusicEditing/EasyLilypondCustomisation.md

 Under section 1a is a line saying

 	#(set-default-paper-size "a4")

 Just change “a4” to “a3” or “a5” or “tabloid” or “letter” etc. Include the double quotes as in the line above.
 Use lower case.
-For more details, and how to do landscape, see http://lilypond.web.fc2.com/v2.13.45/Documentation/notation/paper-size-and-automatic-scaling.html
+For more details, and how to do landscape, see [the lilypond documentation here](http://lilypond.web.fc2.com/v2.13.45/Documentation/notation/paper-size-and-automatic-scaling.html).

 Note: the size of the music font doesn’t change when you change paper size.
 When you press Ctrl-M, Lilypond will automatically re-design and re-flow the score using the new paper size; it might now cover more or fewer pages than before; there might be a different number of systems on each page and other layout factors may change.